The demand for official translations of Spanish commercial documents continues growing as many Spanish companies are opening offices in the UK.

 In the UK, it is not necessary to sign the Memorandum and Articles of Association before a Notary.
 The Spanish Deed is a very complex legal and commercial document which will also include Spanish notarial formalities.

 The Spanish and English legal systems are very different.
 These differences are also obvious in the way companies are set up and therefore in the legal terminology.
-In most cases, there is no an exact equivalent between the Spanish and English business entities which means that the translation is never straightforward.
+In most cases, there is not an exact equivalent between the Spanish and English business entities, which means that the translation is never straightforward.

 Only an official translator can produce an official translation.
 Official translators are experts in the legal terminology involved; therefore they will produce accurate translations.